Brite Advisors Pty Ltd

 Please see ASIC’s website for further information relating to the status of its investigations into Brite Advisors.

-3. What actions will be taken against the directors and related parties with respect to any identified misconduct?
+2. What actions will be taken against the directors and related parties with respect to any identified misconduct?

-Liquidators and Receivers have broad powers of investigation and a statutory duty to report any suspected contraventions of the Corporations Act 2001 by Brite Advisors and its directors and officers to ASIC.
+Liquidators and Receivers have broad powers of investigation and a statutory duty to report any suspected contraventions of the Corporations Act 2001 (Cth) by Brite Advisors and its directors and officers to ASIC.

-4. How are the Receivers being paid for the work they are doing?
+3. How are the Receivers being paid for the work they are doing?

-5. Why have both Receivers and Liquidators been appointed?
+4. Why have both Receivers and Liquidators been appointed?
 What’s the difference?

-The Receivers are responsible for managing and dealing with Client AuM, including protecting the interests of underlying Beneficiaries and returning Client AuM to Beneficiaries in the manner that the Court agrees is fair and equitable to all.
+The Receivers are appointed over all "Trust Assets" held by Brite Advisors, as that term is defined in the Court Orders made on 6 February 2024, which includes the Client AuM.
+The Receivers are responsible for holding and preserving, and in accordance with the Court orders, managing the Client AuM, including protecting the interests of underlying Beneficiaries and returning Client AuM to Beneficiaries in the manner that the Court orders.

 These are two very separate roles.